ellenkwok/CreativeProgrammingAndElectronics/July 15th/README.md

 my coding skill is not good enough that the paint program part alone takes up quite some time.
 Therefore, I decided to just make a drawing program.
 I made it so that if you touch the girl's face or go too far away from her head, messages like "Ouch!" will pop up to give it more of a gaming element.

-To make this program, I used part of my self-portrait as the interfere.
+To make this program, I used part of my self-portrait as the interface.
 Then, using arrays and for loops, I made the 16 color options on top of the screen.
 By manipulating mousepressed(), mousedragged(), and pixels functions, I was able to get the painting functions working.
 In order to make the text changes, I created two boolean variables that start off as false.
 In mousepressed(), these varibles are changed to true if the position of the mouse is at the suitable places.
 I then used if statement to have the draw function draw out different texts based on the variable values.